 Dancing.
 Crank up the music and dance with your kids – who cares about mum or dad dancing in the privacy of your own home?
 Or join a class and learn salsa or ballroom dancing in the company of other beginners.

 *A version of this story first appeared in Diabetes Wellness magazine, Autumn 2018 and is reproduced with permission.
-Join Diabetes NZ to receive your copy, here.
+Subscribe to Diabetes NZ today to receive your copy.